jallanxjallan/onemanairforce/adaptation/scenes/cameron_meets_julia.md

 At the National Libary, Cameron is assisted by Julia, a bookish, attractive final-year student assigned to deal with foreign researchers because of her fluent English.
 ```

+​                  \~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Cameron visits the library and
+meets Julia.
+He discovers that Syd is correct, Julia brings him exactly what he requires from the restricted rare books section.
+He is not allowed to take the books with him, so he reads and takes notes all morning.
+He is not allowed to bring liquids into the reading room, so Julia takes Cameron to the library canteen for coffee.
+Julia tells Cameron about her desire to take her post graduate degree in Europe or American.
+In return, Cameron attempts to tell Julia about his background, but Julia cuts him off, saying, with a mischievous grin, that she can learn all about him from her father, a general in military intelligence.

 Cameron visits the National Library.
 Using his Jakarta Post credentials,
 he is admitted to the limited-access reference section, an archive of
 publications and books dating back to colonial times.
 He is greeted, in